ag-cpp/digikam/README.md

 Developers, if you want to contribute, see the online [API documentation here](https://www.digikam.org/api)

+NOTE: master branch support Qt5 and Qt6 frameworks and is dedicated to 8.x and later release.

 # About

 digiKam is an advanced open-source digital photo management application that runs on Linux, Windows, and MacOS.